Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/settings-and-properties-related-to-the-water-system.md

 To use a Volume Override, you must first add a Volume Profile.

-See  <a href="water-the-water-system-volume-override.md">The water system Volume Override</a> for more information.</br>
+Refer to <a href="water-the-water-system-volume-override.md">The water system Volume Override</a> for more information.</br>
 <table>

 <tr>